|Nutrition Facts (per serving)|

 Kombu dashi is a kind of Japanese vegetarian stock.
-Kombu means kelp or seaweed, and this version of Japanese vegetarian stock is made from dried kelp or seaweed.
+Kombu means kelp or seaweed, and this version of vegetarian stock is made from dried kelp or seaweed.
 It is suitable for nabe (one-pot dishes), nimono (simmered dishes), as well as sauces, such as ponzu, and soups like miso soup.
 As you will note, making kombu dashi couldn't be easier.
 All you need is water and kombu, and it takes well under an hour with minimal work.

-- 4 cups of water
+4 cups water

-- Place pot over low heat.
+Place pot over low heat.
 Just before the water comes to a boil, remove the kombu.
 (You can save the kombu to use in other dishes.)
 Remove the broth from the heat and either use immediately or store in the refrigerator for later use.